isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 relies on examining the values in the vendor class options or the existence of a host reservation.
 Information from these options is extracted, and a class name is constructed from it and added to the class list for the packet.
-The second specifies an expression that is evaluated for each packet.
-If the result is ``true``, the packet is a member of the class.
+The second method specifies an expression that is evaluated for each packet.
+If the result is "true", the packet is a member of the class.

 .. note::